Is Bigfoot a Forest Spirit?

 Across the ocean in the Himalayas, land of the Yeti, local peoples again have a history of blending spiritual folklore with the natural.
 In Australia, the Yowie is a creature with many Bigfoot-like attributes who is believed by some native people to have supernatural powers.

-Around the world there are accounts of similar large, hairy, bipedal humanoids.
-Depending on the source of the stories they may be benevolent, or they may be violent, but in many cases they are believed to be something more than a standard forest critter.
+Around the world, there are accounts of similarly large, hairy, bipedal humanoids.
+Depending on the source of the stories they may be benevolent, or they may be violent, but in many cases, they are believed to be something more than a standard forest critter.

 People have believed this for thousands of years, so why today do we focus on the idea that we can “catch” a Sasquatch the same way we’d catch a lion or tiger or bear?

-An ever better question is: How are people around the world reporting the same type of creature?
+An even better question is: How are people around the world reporting the same type of creature?

 The exact definition of elemental spirits depends on who you ask, but they can be found in various forms in the belief systems of people from the ancient Greeks, to Native Americans, to modern Wiccans.
 Some believe elemental spirits are responsible for the legends of fairies, gnomes, elves, and even lake creatures.
 Many believe elementals are the most ancient and primitive of spirits, here from the dawn of time and intertwined with the natural world.